samizwei/GPU_ViT_Calcs/README.md

 # GPU_ViT_Calcs
-Repositiory to store Calculations on GPU
+Repositiory to store ViT Calculations from GPU